leoklinger77/Injector/README.md

     }

 ## Configurando HttpClient com MessageHandler
-Para utilizar um MessageHandler, informe o Type da class que implementa um DelegatingHandler na assinatura 'handler' da seguinte forma:
+To use a MessageHandler, enter the Type of the class that implements a DelegatingHandler in the 'handler' signature as follows:

     [HttpClient(handler: typeof(HttpServiceMessageHandler))]

-Por default o nome do contexto de injeção do HttpClient sera o nome da class de implementação, exemplo:
+By default, the name of the HttpClient injection context will be the name of the implementation class, as follows:

     [HttpClient(handler: typeof(HttpServiceMessageHandler))]
     public class HandlerHttpService : ISimpleHttpService {